vele616/monorepo/packages/jobboard/website/content/jobs/manager-ar-technologist-current-job-openings-at-magic-leap-inc--FhtUA.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "To apply as a manager at Current Job Openings at Magic Leap, Inc., you preferably need to have 7+ years of experience in design technology, UX engineering, software development,."
+summary: "To apply as a manager at Magic Leap, you preferably need to have 7+ years of experience in design technology, UX engineering, software development, solutions engineering or related field."
 summaryBackup: "Current Job Openings at Magic Leap, Inc. is looking for a manager that has experience in: #ui/ux, #unity, #unreal."
 featured: 20
 ---